 13. Lord Edgware Dies by Agatha Christie (1933)

 A mystery involving the aristocracy and the artistic world to be disbanded by the great Hercule Poirot, Lord Edgware Dies is a must-read Agatha Christie book.
 The murder of Lord Edgware severely baffles the police.
 The last person who visited him before his death was his estranged actress wife.
 Further, our fastidious Hercule Poirot himself heard her brag of her plan to ‘get rid’ of him.
 But how could she have stabbed Lord Edgware at exactly the same time she was seen dining with friends?
 Poirot must solve a most confounding conundrum: if the obvious killer, the slain peer’s spiteful wife, didn’t do it, then who did?

 Will the owner of the world’s most famous literary mustache be able to crack the case before it’s too late for anyone else and Lady Edgeware ends up hanged for a crime that she didn’t commit?
 Get the book and find out!

 14. Murder on the Orient Express (1934)

-Agatha Christie’s Murder on the Orient Express continues to be one of the most iconic murder mysteries ever.
+Agatha Christie’s famous book, Murder on the Orient Express continues to be one of the most iconic murder mysteries ever.
 A snow storm halters the magnificent Orient Express on the tracks that is surprisingly full for this time of the year.
 And in the morning, an American passenger is found stabbed to death.
 Due to a terrible snow storm, no one has been able to get on or off the train.
 The murderer must be amongst them.
 Several fake clues are put on the path of Hercule Poirot to try to keep him out of the picture.
 However, in a dramatic unfold, he presents not one, but two solutions to crime.